pass-the-salt/2023/content/english/speakers/_index.md

 **Duration:** there are long (35min) and short (20min) talks.
 Each given duration includes the Q&A time.
 We use to dedicate 5min to Q&A but it remains your choice.
 If the 5min does not fit you, just give us your preference before the talk and we will announce it to the audience.
 <br><br>

-**Speaker deck template:** Pass the SALT does not provide nor require any kind of template.
+**Speaker deck template and format:** Pass the SALT does not provide nor require any kind of template.
+We prefer to receive PDF files.
+You can also provide LibreOffice format if you preferred.
+Powerpoint, anyone?
+You are at Pass the SALT, please ;-)
 <br><br>

+**Code of Conduct:** Pass the SALT has a [code of conduct](https://2023.pass-the-salt.org/code-of-conduct/) for attendees and for speakers too, obviously.
+Your words and your slides will have to follow it without exception.
+Thanks in advance!
+<br><br>

 **Logo:** you can use our logo on your speaker deck.
 The correct source for it is in this [repository]( https://github.com/pass-the-salt/2023-communication/tree/main/logo/).
-<br><br>

-**Preferred speaker deck file type:** we prefer to receive PDF files.
-You can also provide LibreOffice format if you preferred.
-Power-what?
-You are at Pass the SALT, please ;-)
 <br><br>

 **IMPORTANT send us your speaker deck:** we will greatly appreciate if you can provide your slides before your talk or just after it.
 We try to provide them to all attendees (on-site and online ones) as soon as possible on our [archives site](https://archives.pass-the-salt.org/Pass%20the%20SALT/).